Indian Software Firm to Outsource to U.S.

 DAVIDSON: As recently as three years ago and certainly seven years ago, Kletzer says, it was all about cheap labor costs.
 At first, Indian firms mostly did the dull, routine programming tasks that don't require the most brilliant software engineers.
 Companies could hire lots of Indian programmers for the price of one American, and that's still true, says Raja Velazuami(ph), head of international HR for Wipro.
 He says American programmers still make a lot more than their Indian competitors.

-Mr. RAJA VELAZUAMI (Director, International Human Resource, Wipro Technologies): That could be a fairly sizable gap.
+RAJA VELAZUAMI: That could be a fairly sizable gap.
 It can be as much as (unintelligible).

 DAVIDSON: An American programmer gets 10 times as much as an Indian programmer?